Bread (BREAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bread Historical Price

-According to the latest data gathered on Bread live price page, the current price of Bread is 3.76USD.
-The circulating supply of Bread(BREAD) is 3.74M BREAD , giving it a market capitalization of $14.07M.
+According to the latest data gathered on Bread live price page, the current price of Bread is 3.5USD.
+The circulating supply of Bread(BREAD) is 3.69M BREAD , giving it a market capitalization of $12.91M.

 The Bread Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BREAD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.